What is Debt Management Plan

 Government Advice about Dealing with Debt

-As well as the information found on this website the Government’s Insolvency Service has produced a useful guide to personal debt solutions which you might also find useful: “In Debt – Dealing with your creditors”.
+As well as the information found on this website the Government’s Insolvency Service has produced a useful guide to personal debt solutions which you might also find useful: “Options for paying off your debts”.

-The Money Advice Service (MAS) are an independent service set up by the Government to provide people with free advice about all aspects of personal finances.
-For help from MAS if you are struggling with debt please follow this link:MAS – Help if you are struggling with debt.
+Money Helper (provided by the Money & Pensions Service) is an independent service set up by the Government to provide people with free advice about all aspects of personal finances.
+For further information, please follow this link: Help if you are struggling with debt.

-It is also recommended that you read this one page document produced by MAS entitled “Dealing with debt – 5 things you should know”.
+It is also recommended that you read this one page document produced by the Money & Pensions Service entitled “Dealing with debt – 5 things you should know”.